lopezfelipe/MachineLearningPostureDetection/projectML.md

 After cleaning the data, we are left with 19622 observations of 52 regressors in the training set, and 20 data points in the testing set.

-A first plot is made to observe the distribution of each

 ## Data partitioning

 The cleaned training set is partitioned into a pure training data set (60%) and a validation data set (40%).
 The former will be used for training and the